 Although the old legal doctrine called caveat emptor (buyer beware) is not imposed upon Oregon buyers, a seller has to disclose only known material defects.
 If the seller is not aware of a particular defect—for example, never ventured into the attic to notice the dry rot there—it may be difficult to hold the seller accountable after closing.
 Having a professional inspection performed will help limit some of that risk (but not all).

 After the seller accepts your offer, the sale will likely take around 45 days to close.
 During that time, you and the seller will need to complete inspections, appraisals, financing, and everything else required to sell the property.

-Once everything is done, you will go in to sign all of the closing documents.
+Once that's all done, you will go in to your chosen title office to sign all of the closing documents.
 This will include promissory notes, trust deeds, and other loan related documents.
-The seller will do so as well, and will sign a conveyance deed transferring title of the property to your name.
+The seller will go to this office as well, likely on the same day, and will sign a conveyance deed transferring title of the property to your name.

 The sale is “closed” once the deed is recorded with the county clerk.
 That normally takes two to three days after you have signed everything.
 Once recorded, you will get the keys and home is yours.

-In Oregon, unlike in some states, there is no legal requirement that you retain an attorney to assist with the purchase of your home.
-However, an attorney can help with difficult questions about the title report, disclosure statement, and with understanding the sale agreement.
-And since you are coming from a different state, it might provide some peace of mind to have an Oregon real estate attorney looking out for your best interests.
+Oregon law doesn't require you to retain an attorney to assist with the purchase of your home.
+However, an attorney can help with difficult questions about the title report, disclosure statement, and with understanding the terms of the sale agreement.
+Particularly if you are coming from a different state, it might provide some peace of mind to have an Oregon real estate attorney looking out for your best interests.